siyangsun/courtyard/content/modular synthesis.md

   - music
 ---

-Intuitively there are independent modules that each contribute to the overall synth architecture, but they can also modulate the signals coming through to control one another.
+An intuitive interpretation is that a modular synth is composed of independent modules that can be switched in and out of the overall synth architecture, but another definition is that you can  modulate the signals coming through to control one another.

 See: https://en.wikipedia.org/wiki/Modular_synthesizer